Hyundai Elantra (Kia Rio) Ignition Coil Replacement

 - Install the new ignition coils.

-- Tighten the 10 mm bolt that holds the coil.
-Be careful not to over-tighten the ignition coil bolts, or you will ruin the threads.
+- Tighten the 10 mm bolt holding the coil.
+Be careful not to over-tighten the ignition coil bolts, as this will ruin the threads.

 - Install the engine cover and connect the battery-negative terminal